-Figure 2-2 Cleanup Construction Locations in the Upper Reach

-LDW Upper Reach Approximate Boundary Ň

-3.8 River Mile

-Remedial Action Areas Feet

-Wind ward ANCHOR GEA Cleanup Construction Locations in the Upper Reach

-Lower Duwamish Waterway Group 90% REMEDIAL DESIGN BASIS OF DESIGN REPORT FOR THE LDW UPPER REACH JULY 24, 2023

-Lower Duwamish Waterway Group Port of Seattle / City of Seattle / King County / The Booing Company
+Figure 2-2 Cleanup Construction Locations in the Upper Reach RM 4.0 RM 4.0 29 Legend: ---- LDW Upper Reach Approximate Boundary 3.8 River Mile Remedial Action Areas Cleanup Construction Locations in the Upper Reach ANCHOR OEA Windward Lower Duwamish Waterway Group 100% REMEDIAL DESIGN BASIS OF DESIGN REPORT FOR THE LDW UPPER REACH JANUARY 16, 2024 City of Seattle / King County / The Boeing Company

-90% Remedial Design 10 | July 2023 Once the project team has a construction contractor on board in mid-2024, they will know more about transloading details, potential construction truck routes, equipment placement and the date construction will begin.
+Once the project team has a construction contractor on board in mid-2024, more will be known about transloading details, potential construction truck routes, equipment placement, and the date construction will begin.
 Information about the contractor's planned construction schedule, work areas and haul routes will be made available to the public as soon as plans are finalized.